John Andrew Stuart & Jim Finch: Double Trouble

 John Andrew Stuart (left) and Jim Finch (right).

-It has been over 40 years since Brisbane’s 'Whiskey au Go Go' nightclub was firebombed.
+It has been over 50 years since Brisbane’s 'Whiskey au Go Go' nightclub was firebombed.
 Five gallons of petrol were ignited in the foyer of the packed Fortitude Valley club, and 15 people were killed in the panic that followed.
 It was, until the Port Arthur shootings of 1996, modern Australia's worst mass murder.

 John Andrew Stuart and Jim Finch were the two men sentenced to life for the firebombing.
 Stuart and Finch were both violent men and had spent most of their adult lives embroiled in gangland feuds over rich prostitution and gambling rackets in the south.
 They claimed that they had been framed for the murders, and their protests of innocence were incredible, as were their attempts to delay the trial.
 Much has been written about the case and the guilt or innocence of the two men over the years and this debate continues today.
 Despite this, Stuart and Finch have already gone down as two of the most notorious prisoners in the history of Boggo Road.

 While being held in the now-demolished No.1 Division of the prison, Stuart and Finch desperately tried to convince everyone that they were innocent.
 At one time Stuart silently sewed his lips together with a paper clip.
 On other occasions he ate wire crosses and nails that lodged in his gut.
 This required him to go to hospital for treatment and so delayed the trial.
-This inspired other prisoners to do the same.
+It also inspired other prisoners to do the same.
 He even climbed up on the roof of the old A Wing for three days in 1977 and pulled out dozens of bricks with his bare hands to spell out the words 'INNOCENT - VICTIM OF POLICE VERBAL' on the roof.
 Two officers were eventually sent up to retrieve Stuart, who was by this time riddled with bird lice.

 A favourite trick of Stuart’s was to greet the officers unlocking his cell door of a morning by throwing the contents of his toilet tub over them.
 Many a new officer got a soaking like this.
 Some thought Stuart had a masochistic streak, and he would taunt groups of prison officers who had just bashed him with words like ‘is the best you can do?’, almost willing them to do it again.